 The Accessibility for Ontarians with Disability Act (AODA) came into legislation in 2005 with the goal to make Ontario accessible to people with disabilities by 2025.
-It is composed of steps for businesses, non-profits, and the public sector to take in complying with the Act.
-The standards and timelines take into account small, medium, and large private and public sector organizations and government.
-The standards are rules that businesses and organizations in Ontario must follow to identify, remove and prevent barriers so that people with disabilities will have more opportunities to participate in everyday life.
+It is composed of accessibility standards that all private and public sector organizations, as well as government, must follow.
+The standards are rules that all businesses and nonprofits in Ontario must follow to identify, remove and prevent barriers so that people with disabilities will have more opportunities to participate in everyday life.

-There are five AODA standards.
-The Customer Service Standard was the first standard to become law in 2008.
-The information and communications, employment, transportation, and design of public spaces standards have been combined under one regulation called the Integrated Accessibility Standards Regulation (IASR).
+There are five standards in the AODA: Customer Service; Information and Communications; Employment; Design of Public Spaces; and Transportation.
 These five standards are now law and the requirements are being phased in over time.
-The phased-in approach gives businesses and organizations time to make accessibility a part of their daily business.
+The phased-in approach gives organizations time to make accessibility a part of their daily business.

-The AODA applies to all businesses and organizations, both public, private, and not for profit that provide goods or services either directly to the public or business to business (third parties such as manufacturers, wholesalers, or providers of professional services) and that have one or more employees in Ontario.
-Depending on the size of your organization there are requirements that will be phased in over the next several years.
-For a list of the accessibility requirements that your organization needs to comply with and by when, visit www.ontario.ca/ accessibility.
+The AODA applies to all businesses/organizations with one or more employees.
+For a list of the accessibility requirements that your organization needs to comply with and by when, visit www.ontario.ca/accessibility.